astronomer/docs/astro/disaster-recovery.md

 In the case of a full region outage, Astronomer can re-provision your Cluster(s) and all Deployments in an alternate region.
 The re-provisioning includes:

-- Cluster, including all nodes and most Cluster-level configuration.
+- Cluster, including all nodes and most cluster-level configuration.
 - VPC.
-- VPC Peering.
+- VPC peering.
 Customers will need to re-accept peering request.
 - Deployments and data pipelines.
-- Environment Variables.
+- Environment variables.
 - API keys.
-- Alert Emails.
+- Alert emails.

 Astronomer will not be able to restore: